Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 This tattoo may be a perfect match.

-Odin’s Steed Tattoos may represent healing and unseen worlds.
+Odin’s Steed Tattoos may represent improvement and unseen worlds.

 Spear of Odin Tattoos

-Gungnir is Odin’s spear, a trusty magical weapon that never misses.
+Gungnir is Odin’s spear, a trusty magical utensil that never misses.

-It is said to be made out of sunlight by dwarfs, who fashioned the weapon specifically for Odin.
+It is said to be made out of sunlight by dwarfs, who fashioned the tool specifically for Odin.

 Spear of Odin tattoos are often used to represent protection in both the spiritual and physical world.